 Always obtain consent before using the data you've collected to contact leads

 Our forms allow you to add checkboxes that are unchecked per default.
 Use this to get explicit consent from your visitors.
 This applies both to forms within publications and the access control form that allows you to gate publications for lead generation purposes.

 Be aware that if you use social login to gate your publications, it’s not yet possible to ask for explicit consent from visitors to contact them in the future.

 In addition to product updates, we’ve also updated and expanded our legal documentation.

 Data Processing Agreement

 We've created a Data Processing Agreement which defines how we process data.
 It covers the nature and purpose of processing, the duration for which data is kept, the types of personal data that is stored, and the obligations and rights involved — both of our customers as controllers and of Foleon as the processor.

 We believe the new regulations will lead to better experiences for everybody.
-At its most basic level, the GDPR requires companies to provide consumers with clear and transparent information about how their personal data will be stored and used, while also granting them quick and easy access to this data.
+At its most basic level, Privacy Law requires companies to provide consumers with clear and transparent information about how their personal data will be stored and used, while also granting them quick and easy access to this data.
 All of this will lead to better relationships between organization and consumers, built on a solid foundation of trust.

 If you have any additional questions about our product updates, feel free to contact our support team via firstname.lastname@example.org.
 If you have questions related to our legal documentation, please contact email@example.com.